 In coordination with the development of the new WSU Tree Fruit one-stop website later this year, WSU-TFREC websites will receive a makeover.
-Readers are invited to view the initial stages of the project with a test version of the Orchard Pest Management resource at http://www.tfrec.wsu.edu/pages/opm.
+Readers are invited to view the initial stages of the project with a test version of the Soils and Nutrition site at http://dialogue.tfrec.wsu.edu/soils.

 Coming WSU One-Stop-Shop website for tree fruit

 Dr. Desmond Layne and a team of other WSU faculty are in the process of creating a new, comprehensive, one-stop-shop tree fruit website with a targeted launch date by the end of 2014.
 Dr. Layne, Tree Fruit Extension Program Leader for WSU, in a Growing Produce column, described the on-going process to develop a single place to draw together the diverse information of numerous websites currently maintained by WSU for tree fruits (pdf)